Grant hits jumper at buzzer, Trail Blazers top Suns 108-106 - WHIZ News

+PHOENIX (AP) — The Portland Trail Blazers had 1 second left and a game-winning shot opportunity.
+The problem was their two biggest game-winning-shot-makers were out with injuries.

+In a weird way, coach Chauncey Billups said he believes that worked in his team’s favor.

-PHOENIX (AP) — Jerami Grant scored a season-high 30 points, including a baseline jumper at the buzzer, to lift the short-handed Portland Trail Blazers over the Phoenix Suns 108-106 on Friday night.
+Jerami Grant hit a 13-foot baseline jumper at the buzzer after a great in-bounds pass from Justise Winslow to lift the short-handed Trail Blazers over the Phoenix Suns 108-106 on Friday night.

+“When you’re missing guys like (Damian Lillard) and (Anfernee Simons), you become less predictable,” Billups said.
+“You never know where the ball is going and that’s tough to guard.”

+Grant’s bucket capped a season-high 30 points.
+The 6-foot-8 forward shot 10 of 17 from the field and added five assists.

-The Blazers had just 1 second left when Justise Winslow lofted a high in-bounds pass to Grant, who grabbed the ball and tossed a high-arching 13-foot jumper in the air.
-It rattled through the net and after a review, the officials confirmed it left his hands in time.
+The Blazers were down to the last second when Winslow lofted a high in-bounds pass to Grant, who grabbed the ball and tossed a high-arching 13-foot jumper in the air.
+It rattled through the net and after a review the officials confirmed it left his hands in time.
+It was Winslow’s ninth assist of the night.

+“We’ve got a connection,” Grant said. ”Been knowing him for long time.
+I know how he plays and he knows how I play.”

 Grant’s clutch shot capped a back-and-forth final minute.